 Looking for some amazing virtual wedding registry ideas?
-Perhaps your a guest attending a Zoom ceremony and wondering whether you should even send a gift?
+Perhaps you’re a guest attending a Zoom ceremony and wondering whether you should even send a gift?
 Either way, we’ve got you covered!
-We’ll start with some basic etiquette for guests (brides and grooms, take note, too).
-Then, we’ll look at 8 of the best places to register for the gifts you really want.
+We’ll start with 8 of the best places to register for the gifts you really want.
+Then, we’ll go over some basic etiquette for guests (brides and grooms, take note, too).

 Do You Need to Send a Gift to a Virtual Wedding?